klaushofrichter/mcp-display/prd.md

 # Testing
 * We use playwright for application tests
+  * Chromium tests are sufficient
 * We use jest for api tests
+* We implement unit tests where applicable

 # Other Infornation
 * We use best practices for software design and project structure
 * We prefer readability of code over efficiency and performance
 * We use only well known 3rd party software packages
+* We do not edit the prd.md file